Chang'e 2: L2 mission

 On 8 June 2011, Chang'e 2 completed its extended mission, and left lunar orbit for the Earth–Sun L2 Lagrangian point, to test the Chinese tracking and control network.
 The probe reached L2 on 25 August 2011 at 23:27 Beijing time (14:27 UTC) after a 77-day cruise, becoming the first object ever to reach the L2 point directly from lunar orbit, and travelling further than any previous Chinese space probe.
 The probe beamed its first batch of data from L2 in September 2011.
 Though it was expected to remain at L2 until the end of 2012, it departed on an extended mission in April 2012.

 4179 Toutatis mission

 According to Ouyang Ziyuan's report to the 16th Conference of the Chinese Academy of Sciences, Chang'e 2 departed from L2 on 15 April 2012, and began a mission to the asteroid 4179 Toutatis.
 The flyby was successfully achieved on 13 December 2012 at 16:30:09 Beijing Time (08:30:09 GMT).
 Close-up images of the asteroid, with a resolution of up to 10 m per pixel, were later published online.
-The flyby was the first time an unmanned spacecraft had imaged the asteroid so closely.
-Chang'e-2 came as close as 3.2 km to Toutatis, and took pictures of the asteroid at a relative velocity of 10.73 km per second.
+The flyby was the first time an uncrewed spacecraft had imaged the asteroid so closely.
+Chang'e 2 came as close as 3.2 km to Toutatis, and took pictures of the asteroid at a relative velocity of 10.73 km per second.
 China thus became the fourth space agency to conduct a successful mission to an asteroid, after NASA, ESA and JAXA.